mrsoltys/Raspberry-Pi-Google-Calendar-Display/ReadMe.md

 Repository Contents
 -------------------

+The main code to run is gCalDisp.py.
+This will call google_calendar.py for authentication, which is verbatium from the [Google Calendar API v3 website](https://developers.google.com/google-apps/calendar/instantiate).
+You'll need to create a google developer account, discussed below.

 I adapted code from two other Projects, and am including copies of them here
 * **/Larmie** - By [Lucas Eckels](http://blog.lucaseckels.com/2009/03/02/larmie-the-arduino-alarm-scheduler/) for some google calendar and serial commands, although the calendar API used here is out of date
 * **/Ferrofluid 2013-2014** - An arduino exhibit at the University of Colorado that uses the same display